tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 ## Issuer-to-Attester Response {#response-one}

-If the Issuer is willing to give a token to the Client, the Issuer decrypts TokenRequest.encrypted_token_request to discover a OriginTokenRequest value.
+If the Issuer is willing to give a token to the Client, the Issuer decrypts TokenRequest.encrypted_token_request to discover a InnerTokenRequest value.
 If this fails, the Issuer rejects the request with a 400 error.
 Otherwise, the Issuer validates and processes the token request with Issuer Origin Secret corresponding to the designated Origin as described in {{issuer-anon-issuer-origin-id}}.
 If this fails, the Issuer